melikaarz/Machine-Learning-Deep-Learning-_-Aut/project2/readme.md

-# California Housing Price Prediction – Linear and  Regression Project
+# California Housing Price Prediction – Linear Regression Project

 This project demonstrates the implementation of **Linear Regression** for predicting median house values in California districts.
 The goal is to practice implementing linear regression from scratch, evaluate performance, and compare results with Scikit-learn’s built-in model.